tipenko/MorbidJS/README.md

 That's it.
 This may get ugly soon, but i want to see it myself.

 ### Why? #
-- Conditions and loops may turn out to be not necessary anymore;
+- Conditions and loops may turn out not to be not necessary anymore;
-- Small size of methods;
+- Smaller methods;
 - Faster development, smaller and cleaner code.
 Or not!
 - Something funny i can't foresee yet.

-### Which method or property takes precedence?##
+### Which method takes precedence?##
 Dig [CSS Specificity](https://developer.mozilla.org/en/docs/Web/CSS/Specificity), see [calculator](https://specificity.keegan.st/) here.

 ### How hard? #
-- is based on JQuery and lodash, jquery methods are exposed in M response;
+- it is based on JQuery and lodash, JQuery methods are exposed in M response;
 - no backend with build processes required;
-- is supposed to be easy and lightweight.
+- it is supposed to be easy and lightweight.

 ### Data Model #
 Morbid is backed by jQuery.
 This is not forever.

     M.append('<div id=app class=blacklist2/>')

 *div#app.blacklist2* is created after this call, as a child of detached root element.
-This element will have behaviours provided by css-like behaviour sheets.
+This element will have behaviour set by css-like behaviour sheets.

 Actual visible DOM may well act as model.